samlaubscher/Stellar-Drift-Game-M2/README.md

 * I used the W3C CSS Validator to check all the CSS was also valid and working correctly. - *Working*

-* I tested the game on an array of phones such as Iphone 5s, Samsung Galaxy, iPhone 7 and X. I also tested on multiple Macbook Pro's and Windows laptops as well as across multiple different browsers. - *Working*
+* I tested the game on an array of different phones and their browsers such as Iphone 5s, Samsung Galaxy, iPhone 7 and X. I also tested on multiple Macbook Pro's and Windows laptops as well as across multiple different browsers on them. - *Working*

 * I ran the site through GTMetrix to check the performance. - *Working*